pbtoast/polytope/README.md

 ### Installing

-To install polymec, use the install command for the generator you've selected.
+To install polytope, use the install command for the generator you've selected.
 For example, if you're using a generator that writes UNIX makefiles, run

 ```